l3ngl3r/MyFirstGitHub/DXCTest.md

 People often search for documents within a repository using a file name, so the naming conventions of the files and folders should be consistent.
 Keeping a well-organized naming structure makes it easier for people to quickly locate the information they need.

 Review any existing naming standards for your team before creating a new structure.
+This ensures consistency in presentation.

 [Back to Top](#top)

 #### File Names

-The file name should be descriptive of it's contents.
+The file name should be descriptive of it's contents without being too long.
 Utilize keywords which someone might use to search, such as the application name (DXCTest), the topic (contacts), or other descriptors such as "GetCompanyDataAPI".
 Always consider the intended audience when naming files as a front-end user would search on different keywords than a technical resource might use.

+If your folder structure is also well named then your file names can be shorter since some of the context can be derived from the folder name.

 [Back to Top](#top)